 But before we dig into that, let’s zoom in on an important question for a second:

-The fact that Daily and Monthly Active Users also grew by 9% illustrates how, despite its critics, Facebook remains ‘THE’ social media platform – especially when you factor in its ownership of Instagram and the ease with which you can advertise on both from Ads Manager.
+Even though multiple companies pulled their ads from Facebook, we cannot argue that Facebook still remains ‘THE’ social media platform – especially when you factor in its ownership of Instagram and the ease with which you can advertise on both from Ads Manager.

 Instead, we’re going to take a closer look at a higher level, where the myriad of different setup, bidding, optimization, and placement options often makes Facebook advertising tricky to navigate.

-CBO was a major, much-heralded update Facebook made to campaign setup options in late 2017 and which it rolled out worldwide last year.
+CBO was a major, much-heralded update Facebook made to campaign setup options in late 2017 and which it rolled out worldwide in 2018.
 At first, the feature was fairly unimpressive in terms of results for those who tested it, and many advertisers became skeptical about the apparent lack of control they would have over their ads.

 Then, suddenly, marketers (including myself) began having real success with CBO, and for many businesses the feature is now a staple in terms of their Facebook advertising strategies.